Pasek108/Codewars-Solutions/README.md

 > [!CAUTION]
 > <h4>Please, don't look at my solutions until you have completed it yourself.</h4>
 > Challenges like these are an opportunity to improve by coming up with your own solutions.
 Take your time and think about your approach.
 > If you can't complete a challenge, skip it and come back to it later.
-Only look at someone else's solutions as a last resort, and treat it as a learning opportunity rather than a defeat.
+Only look at someone else's solutions as a last resort, and treat it as a defeat.

 <!--
 <br>